-Assume that there exists $\epsilon > 0$ such that the sets $\D_{i,j}^m$ are $\epsilon$-separated for all $i$, $j$, $m$, and assume that $X_1$ has positive Lebesgue measure.
-Then every $X_i$ has non-empty interior and is the closure of its interior. \end{thm}
+Assume that there exists $\epsilon > 0$ such that the sets $\D_{i,j}^m$ are $\epsilon$-separated for all $i$, $j$, $m$, and assume that $X_1$ has a positive Lebesgue measure.
+Then every $X_i$ has a non-empty interior and is the closure of its interior. \end{thm}

-\begin{proof}[Proof of Lemma~\ref{lem:nei}] Let us show that the hypothesis of Theorem~\ref{thm:sw} are fulfilled.
+\begin{proof}[Proof of Lemma~\ref{lem:nei}] Let us show that hypotheses of Theorem~\ref{thm:sw} are fulfilled.
 The sets $R_a$, $a \in A$, are the attractor of an equation of this form, with $A = N^{-1}$ and $\D_{ij} = \{ N^{-1} Vt \mid j \xrightarrow{t} i \}$ thanks to Lemma~\ref{lem:gIFS}.
 The sets $\D_{a,b}^n$ are $\epsilon$-separated by Lemma~\ref{lem:sep}.
 And the sets $R_a$ have non-zero Lebesgue measure by Lemma~\ref{lem:meas}.
 Therefore, we can apply the theorem and it gives the result. \end{proof}

 It remains to show that the union

 is disjoint in measure.
 We follow a classical argument due to Host (see~\cite{AI}).
 We have the inequality